kunashir/kunashir.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Aleksandr Korolev.
 I have the following qualities:

-- I rock a great mustache
+- I am passionate Ruby/Rails developer but I am interested in Go and Crystall too
 - I'm extremely loyal to my family

 What else do you need?